Complete review of the Eguana Evolve battery

 The feature summary page on the Evolve LFP’s data sheet says it has a 15-year, 6,000+ cycle design life, but there’s really no other context provided for those numbers, and they don’t show up anywhere in their warranty.

 We’re going to be honest, you can probably do better than the Eguana Evolve.
-It’s hard to say for sure since we don’t know the price, but their performance metrics aren’t anything to write home about.
-Plus, their warranties aren’t up to basic industry standards.
+The price falls in line with other batteries on the market, but their performance metrics aren’t anything to write home about and their warranties aren’t up to basic industry standards.

 Solar panels, on the other hand, are a sure-fire way for most homeowners to save big on their electric bills.
 You can see how much you can save when you invest in solar panels for your home using our solar panel cost and savings calculator.